panaturbo/testrepo2/bin/dig/dig.rst

    form.
 This option always has a global effect; it cannot be set globally and then overridden on a per-lookup basis.

+``+[no]showbadcookie``
+   This option toggles whether to show the message containing the BADCOOKIE rcode before retrying the request or not.
+The default is to not show the messages.

 ``+[no]showsearch``
    This option performs [or does not perform] a search showing intermediate results.